JonathanWilbur/mueller-report/volume1.md

 future of the energy industry and provided documents to Podobnyy about the energy business.
 527 In a recorded conversation on April 8, 2013, Podobnyy told another intelligence officer that Page was interested in business opportunities in Russia.
-528 In Podobnyy's words, Page "got hooked on Gazprom thinking that if they have a project, he could ... rise up.
+528 In Podobnyy's words, Page "got hooked on Gazprom thinking that if they have a project, he could... rise up.
 Maybe he can .... \[I\]t's obvious that he wants to earn lots of money."
 529 Podobnyy said that he had led Page on by "feed\[ing\] him empty promises " that Podobnyy would use his Russian business connections to help Page.
 530 Podobnyy told the other intelligence officer that his method of recruiting foreign sources was to